 There has been a sharp increase in online meeting frequency since more employees are working from home.
 If you have no experience in using a video conferencing app, it might take time to get used to it.

-Although an online meeting is basically the same as the physical meeting, there are some points that you should note before starting the call.
+Although an online meeting is basically the same as a physical meeting, there are some points that you should note before starting the call.
 Here is a guide to ace your next online meeting and look professional as you should:

 Set up your room